 Whether you want to show off your best records or hide those embarrassing ones, there are many crafts that can keep your 33s and 45s timeless.

-To learn more about vinyl records and other recycled crafts, visit the links on the next page.
+To learn more about vinyl records and other recycled crafts, visit the links below.